Summer Special Events

 This summer our grounds will be open for three special events.
 The Lelooska Museum will be open throughout the day to explore and learn.
 Museum Hunts will be available as well as a native plant find that can be used on our grounds.
 The Gathering Hall will feature additional exhibits, learning games that can be used on site as well as items for purchase.

-These events are made possible with the generous support of Mark & Midori Hanus, Fibre Federal Credit Union, Port of Woodland, Paramount Sewing & Vacuum, and Cowlitz County Tourism.
+These events were made possible with the generous support of Mark & Midori Hanus, Fibre Federal Credit Union, Port of Woodland, Paramount Sewing & Vacuum, and Cowlitz County Tourism.

 Painted Art on Rawhide